 There will be descriptions and rules of Victorian board games here, but I need more time to prepare the boards.
 Coming soon!

 There are card games for both adults and children here.
 Old Maid, Snap, and Authors were (and still are) popular with children.
-Although Poker is a gambling game, the gambling aspect of it is avoidable, and I give suggestions for that for those who just enjoy the form of the game.
+Although Poker is a gambling game, the gambling aspect of it is avoidable, if you just want to enjoy the form of the game, and I give suggestions for that.

 The Victorian Era can also be considered the golden age of parlor games (Beaver 14).
 Until 1825, there hadn't even been any books that described the rules of parlor games (Beaver 15).
 My main sources for the parlor games are Victorian Parlor Games by Patrick Beaver and Kate Greenaway's Book of Games, which was originally published in 1889.
 There was such a wide variety of games played during the Victorian Era that I couldn't even begin to list all of them here, but these books and others mentioned in the bibliography section can give you further details on others.